jcazevedo/jcazevedo.net/blog/_posts/2014-10-28-a-beets-plugin-for-rateyourmusic.md

 [beets-rymgenre][beets-rymgenre].
 Rateyourmusic doesn't provide a webservice or API for developers to build upon[^1] so it's necessary to scrape for the desired information.
 Beets is written in Python, and so are its plugins.
-I have little experience with it and no familiarity with its ecossystem.
+I have little experience with it and no familiarity with its ecosystem.
 I ended up using [lxml][lxml] for scraping and [requests][requests] for the HTTP client, but more lightweight solutions may exist.